Lockdown 3.0: What remains open, what is shut

 All health services (including AYUSH) are to remain functional, including transport of medical personnel and patients through air ambulances.
 A large part of the financial sector remains open, which includes banks, non-banking finance companies (NBFCs), insurance and capital market activities, and credit co-operative societies.

-Operation of homes for children, senior citizens, destitutes, women and widows etc.; and operation of Anganwadis has also been permitted.
+Operation of homes for children, senior citizens, destitute, women and widows etc.; and operation of Anganwadis has also been permitted.
 Public utilities, e.g., utilities in power, water, sanitation, waste management, telecommunications and internet will remain open, and courier and postal services will be allowed to operate.

 Commercial and private establishments: